 In this course students evaluate the concepts of going into business for themselves and working for or operating a small business.
 Emphasis is on the exploration of feasible ideas of products/services, research procedures, business financing, marketing strategies, and access to resources for starting a small business.
 Students develop components of a business plan and evaluate startup requirements.
-Prerequisite: Marketing OR Principles of Business and Finance OR Personal Finance
+English languages arts and social studies are reinforced.
+Prerequisite: Marketing OR Principles of Business and Finance